MBenman/MBenman.github.io/_projects/thisWebsite.md

 htmlID: thisWebsite
 template: nor
 ---
 Like what you see?
-I designed and built this very website from scratch on Django, with a Postgres database and no frills to slow things down.
+You are currently reading off of a website that I designed and built.
+It began life on Django with a Postgres database, all pushed to Heroku.
+In order to increase efficiency, I then transferred the template and content to a Jekyll site hosted through GitHub Pages.

 On the front end, I was going for a straightforward layout that let the content shine, with a few sparks of fun here and there.
 Simple animations are handled by HTML5, and more complex tweening (parallax, scroll-triggered animations) is run through GSAP.